 However, it is less a matter of foregoing the taste of cocktails, wine and so on, than of the actual need to reduce alcohol volume percent.
 As reported by Beverage Daily, the demand for non-alcoholic beverages with less than 0.5 percent by volume, especially in Europe, is increasing rapidly.
 Germany, Spain and Russia are the main markets for those beverages, but France, the UK and Italy will also have great growth potential in the future.

-Likewise, tastes based on natural ingredients are preferred globally, which is another argument for fruit wine.
+In addition to the increased demand for less alcohol and more flavour variants, flavours based on natural ingredients are particularly preferred globally, which is another argument in favour of fruit wine.
 Good taste is - not least because of the increasing importance of social media - increasingly associated with the colours of the drink.
 This allows brands to market their products made from different types of fruit in a colourful and diverse manner on Instagram & Co. to the digitally affine target group.

 Source: "Flavor Focus: Alcoholic Beverages", Regina Haydon, Mintel, May 2018